BiddingForGood/redis-lock/README.md

     lock = redis.lock "my_key", :lock_duration => 30
     redis.lock "my_key", :acquire_timeout => 1 # raises a LockError after one second of attempting to acquire the lock

+## Todo

+Still need to provide the ability to extend your own lock

 ## Contributing

 1. Fork it